Newburgh Man Arrested by FBI | The Highlands Current

 Edward Jacob “Jake” Lang, 25, was detained at his home and charged with assaulting officers, civil disorder and violent entry.
 Four days earlier, a Beacon man, William Pepe, had been arrested and charged with unlawful entry after being photographed in the Rotunda of the building.

-Agents over the past 12 days also have arrested New York state residents of Cheektowaga (near Buffalo), Rochester, Staten Island, Queens, Brooklyn, Syracuse, Utica and Round Lake (Saratoga County).
+Agents over the past two weeks in New York also have arrested residents of New York City, Long Island, Cheektowaga (near Buffalo), Rochester, Syracuse, Utica and Round Lake (Saratoga County).
+One hundred and seventeen people from 35 states and D.C. had been arrested by the FBI as of Jan.
+20, according to a tally by the Program on Extremism at George Washington University.

 According to a criminal complaint filed in the U.S. District Court for the District of Columbia, Lang posted photos and videos on social media documenting his participation in the riot.
 One video shows Lang striking officers’ shields with a bat, the FBI said.

-The Sullivan Times reported that Lang grew up in Narrowsburg, a hamlet in Sullivan County with a population of about 430 people, and that a Facebook page belonging to his mother includes many “Stop the Steal” posts.
+The Sullivan Times reported on Jan.
+12 that Lang grew up in Narrowsburg, a hamlet in Sullivan County with a population of about 430 people, and that a Facebook page belonging to his mother includes many “Stop the Steal” posts.
+The paper reported on Jan.
+19 that Lang was being represented by a New York City defense attorney but had not yet appeared in court.
+He was expected to have a preliminary hearing in federal court in White Plains.

 HOW WE REPORT